ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Note:: If you already have a working conda environment setup, separate Chipyard clones can use that pre-used environment in combination with running the aforementioned scripts yourself (``init-submodules...``, ``build-toolchain...``, etc).

 ..
-Note:: If you are a power user and would like to build your own compiler/toolchain, you can refer to the https://github.com/ucb-bar/riscv-tools-feedstock and https://github.com/ucb-bar/esp-tools-feedstock repositories (submoduled in the ``toolchains/*`` directories) on how to build the compiler yourself.
+Note:: If you are a power user and would like to build your own compiler/toolchain, you can refer to the https://github.com/ucb-bar/riscv-tools-feedstock repository (submoduled in the ``toolchains/*`` directories) on how to build the compiler yourself.

 By running the following command you should see a environment listed with the path ``$CHIPYARD_DIRECTORY/.conda-env``.